fastify/fastify/docs/Reference/Reply.md

 by using the provided `SerializerCompiler`.
 Also this is cached by using a `WeakMap` for reducing compilation calls.

-The optional paramater `httpStatus`, if provided, is forwarded directly the `SerializerCompiler`, so it can be used to compile the serialization function if a custom `SerializerCompiler` is used.
+The optional paramaters `httpStatus` and `contentType`, if provided, are forwarded directly to the `SerializerCompiler`, so it can be used to compile the serialization function if a custom `SerializerCompiler` is used.

 This heavily depends of the `schema#responses` attached to the route, or the serialization functions compiled by using `compileSerializationSchema`.